japila-books/spark-sql-internals/docs/spark-sql-JdbcUtils.md

   nameEquality: Resolver): StructType
 ----

-`getCustomSchema` replaces the data type of the fields in the input `tableSchema` link:spark-sql-StructType.adoc[schema] that are included in the input `customSchema` (if defined).
+`getCustomSchema` replaces the data type of the fields in the input `tableSchema` spark-sql-StructType.md[schema] that are included in the input `customSchema` (if defined).

 Internally, `getCustomSchema` branches off per the input `customSchema`.

 If the input `customSchema` is undefined or empty, `getCustomSchema` simply returns the input `tableSchema` unchanged.

-Otherwise, if the input `customSchema` is not empty, `getCustomSchema` requests `CatalystSqlParser` to link:spark-sql-AbstractSqlParser.adoc#parseTableSchema[parse it] (i.e. create a new link:spark-sql-StructType.adoc[StructType] for the given `customSchema` canonical schema representation).
+Otherwise, if the input `customSchema` is not empty, `getCustomSchema` requests `CatalystSqlParser` to spark-sql-AbstractSqlParser.md#parseTableSchema[parse it] (i.e. create a new spark-sql-StructType.md[StructType] for the given `customSchema` canonical schema representation).

-`getCustomSchema` then uses `SchemaUtils` to link:spark-sql-SchemaUtils.adoc#checkColumnNameDuplication[checkColumnNameDuplication] (in the column names of the user-defined `customSchema` schema with the input `nameEquality`).
+`getCustomSchema` then uses `SchemaUtils` to spark-sql-SchemaUtils.md#checkColumnNameDuplication[checkColumnNameDuplication] (in the column names of the user-defined `customSchema` schema with the input `nameEquality`).

 In the end, `getCustomSchema` replaces the data type of the fields in the input `tableSchema` that are included in the input `userSchema`.

-NOTE: `getCustomSchema` is used exclusively when `JDBCRelation` is link:spark-sql-JDBCRelation.adoc#schema[created] (and link:spark-sql-JDBCOptions.adoc#customSchema[customSchema] JDBC option was defined).
+NOTE: `getCustomSchema` is used exclusively when `JDBCRelation` is spark-sql-JDBCRelation.md#schema[created] (and spark-sql-JDBCOptions.md#customSchema[customSchema] JDBC option was defined).

 === [[dropTable]] `dropTable` Method